2022 FIFA World Cup qualification: OFC

 Qualifying was expected to begin in September 2020, but the FIFA international window in that month for the OFC was postponed by the pandemic.

 Earlier in July that year, the OFC submitted a proposal to FIFA for the qualifiers in response to the pandemic, intending to organise a group stage in March and June 2021 followed by semi-finals and a final in September and October of that year.
-After continued delays, by September 2021 the OFC felt it was "not possible at this time to organise a qualifying competition within the Oceania region" and it was instead staged in Qatar in March 2022.
+After continued delays, by September 2021 the OFC felt it was "not possible at this time to organise a qualifying competition within the Oceania region" and it was instead staged in Qatar (host country of the World Cup) in March 2022.

 The qualifying stage was to be a single match on 13 March 2022 between the two lowest-ranked participating OFC nations in the FIFA World Rankings, with the winner advancing to the group stage.
 Then eight remaining teams were drawn into two groups of four, playing single leg round-robin.
 The top two teams from each group advanced to a single leg knockout stage.
 The final winner advanced to the inter-confederation play-offs.

 Final stage

 UEFA

 The draw for the first round (group stage) was held in Zürich, Switzerland, on 7 December 2020, 18:00 CET (UTC+1).
 However, because of the pandemic, the draw was held as a virtual event without any representatives of member associations present.
 It was originally planned to be held on 29 November.
 Earlier on 18 June, the UEFA Executive Committee approved the draw regulations for the qualifying group stage.
 The 55 teams were seeded into six pots based on the FIFA Men's World Rankings of November 2020, after the league phase of the 2020–21 UEFA Nations League.

-The qualification format was confirmed by the UEFA Executive Committee during their meeting in Nyon, Switzerland on 4 December 2019.
-The qualification depends, in part, on results from the 2020–21 UEFA Nations League, although to a lesser degree than UEFA Euro 2020.
+The qualification format was confirmed by the UEFA Executive Committee during their meeting in Nyon, Switzerland, on 4 December 2019.
+The qualification depended, in part, on results from the 2020–21 UEFA Nations League, although to a lesser degree than UEFA Euro 2020.
 The structure maintained UEFA's usual 'group stage/playoff stage' structure, with only the specific format of the play-offs amended.